JcmniaCS/TryHackMe/README.md

 # TryHackMe
 Welcome fellow security enthusiasts,<br />

 This is where I post all of my write-ups for TryHackMe's CTF challenges.
-Below you will find a list of them categorized by difficulty, I hope they help you on your journey.<br />
+Please note that this is an ongoing list and more will be added frequently.
+Below you will find a list of the boxes categorized by difficulty.<br />